dunnkers/fseval/README.md

 If you would like to install simply all dependencies, download the fseval [requirements.txt](https://github.com/dunnkers/fseval/blob/master/requirements.txt) file and run `pip install -r requirements.txt`.

 ## Wandb support
-Wandb is enabled by default.
+Wandb can be enabled by using `+backend=wandb`.
 It's used to store metrics, but also files.
 Set any parameter to be passed to `wandb.init` like so:

 ```shell
 fseval callbacks.wandb.project=<your-project-name> callbacks.wandb.group=<run-group>